DennisNKamau/ServiceMart/README.md

 - **Rating and Reviews**: Build credibility with client feedback.
 - **Search and Filter**: Find services or providers that match your needs.

+## Technologies Used

+- React: Frontend framework for building user interfaces.
+- React Router: For managing client-side routing.
+- Axios: HTTP client for making requests to the server.
+- json-server: Mock RESTful API for storing and retrieving job listings.
+- Semantic UI: UI framework for styling components.

 ## Installation

 To run this project locally, follow these steps: